keploy/engineering-prompts/README.md

 # Engineering Prompts

 Welcome to the **Engineering Prompts** repository!
-This repository contains a collection of **AI prompt chains** organized by different domains, primarily for assisting developers in various tasks such as code refactoring, CI/CD setup, database management, cloud, and Kubernetes deployment, web development, security, and more.
+This repository contains a collection of **AI prompt chains** organized by different domains, primarily for assisting developers in various tasks such as code refactoring, CI/CD setup, database management, cloud, Kubernetes deployment, web development, API Development, security, and more.

 Each prompt chain is designed to build context for ChatGPT before executing a task.
 They can be used in **ChatGPT Queue** for bulk prompting, job, or task-focused automation.